VincentSingzon/myprofile/README.md

 # Personal Details

--Name Vincent Singzon
+- Name Vincent Singzon

--Student Number
+- Student Number S3818849

--Email Address singzon111@gmail.com
+- Email Address singzon111@gmail.com

 -Basic Background
 My name is Vincent and my nationality is Australian and my background is Filipinob born in Saudi Arabia and i only speak English at home.
 My education to date includes completion of my Year 12 School Cetrificate at Patrician Brothers Blacktown and a Cert III course in Networking at Blacktown Tafe.
 My Hobbies include things like Gaming, drawing, going to the gym.
 I have also travelled to countries  USA, Japan and Europe, China, Vietnam.